eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 But the technology has also shifted within static straps as well.
 Many power straps have been velcro and maintain to be velcro at lower end models.
 Now many static straps are incorporating cam-buckles to give relief when not going downhill but easily cinched by pulling on the tail strap to be ready.
 Many have also increased in width to help distribute the energy over a wider space and reduce "shin bang" in certain areas.

 **Elastic**
 But just as ski sidecuts have changed over the years, so to has the technology for power straps.
-The power straps are now uitilizing more materials and can be balanced for your preference.
+The power straps are now utilizing more materials and can be balanced for your preference.
 Elastic power straps serve to be more dynamic where the further the boot and power belt are stressed, the more rigid it will become.
 This characteristic is great for tailoring to a skiers level and also their use case.

 ![Sidas power strap.](/assets/img/sidas-power-strap.jpeg)
 *Photo: Sidas elastic power strap.*